CMBAgents/cmbagent_data/data/classy_sz/classy_sz_angular_diameter_distance.md

-# How to compute the critical density with classy_sz
+# How to compute the angular diameter distance with classy_sz

 ## Intialize

 ```python
 from classy_sz import Class as Class_sz